Why hiring React Developers is not so easy? Let me give a short introduction to the world of IT.

 Being precise and clear makes your offer more attractive.

-You also immediately put down the incapable ones, or the ones that just think they can handle.
+You also immediately put down the incapable ones or the ones that just think they can handle it.

 Avoid being general.
 Explain as much as possible.
 It will save you miles in the future.